-Conservation Area Character Appraisal Apart from a few of the very earliest properties, which are of rubblework stuccoed to represent ashlar, the street elevations of the majority of buildings were built of finely dressed squared ashlar of the durable local Craigleith sandstone.
+Apart from a very few of the very earliest properties, which are of rubblework stuccoed to represent ashlar, the street elevations of the majority of buildings were built of finely dressed squared ashlar of the durable local Craigleith sandstone.
 From the 1860s, builders took advantage of improved transport to import significant quantities of cheaper and softer stone from further afield.
-Rear elevations were usually constructed of rubblework masonry.
+Rear elevations were usually constructed of rubblework masonry,

 Driven by the grid plan of Craig's New Town as a precedent and the topographical characteristics of the area, each subsequent development adopted the basic principles of a grid layout.
 These grid layouts, defined by perimeter blocks, were designed with a concern both for buildings and the public realm and the relationship between built form, streets and open spaces.
 The layouts are framed by the use of perimeter blocks, which are rectangular in the earlier schemes, but become curved and rounded to meet the grid requirements of later schemes.

 The First and Northern New Towns generally have the same hollow square perimeter block shape and size, while the later schemes have smaller hollow squares.
 The backlands to these hollow squares form large areas of open space within the Conservation Area and are significant features.
-The encroachment of commercial and retail uses in the New Town has resulted in the infill of the perimeter blocks; particularly along Princes Street, George Street and Shandwick Place.
+The encroachment of commerce and retail in the New Town has resulted in the infill of the perimeter blocks; particularly along Princes Street, George Street and Shandwick Place.

 The planned formal gardens throughout the Conservation Area introduce punctuation, emphasise views and provide amenity space within the discipline of the grid layouts.

-Conservation Area Character Appraisal From the 1840s onward, the local authority relaxed its restriction on the allowable heights of buildings, which quickly led to the construction of an additional floor on a large number of properties.
+From the 1840s onward, the local authority relaxed its restriction on the allowable heights of buildings, which quickly led to the construction of an additional floor on a large number of buildings.

 The Victorians changed the nature of Princes Street and George Street with the introduction of commercial buildings.
 However, when developing residential areas in the New Town they invariably followed the grid plan precedent set by Craig.

 In the post-war period there has been a significant amount of redevelopment within the area, particularly during the 1960s.
 Some of the buildings of this period tend to have ignored a number of the historic townscape rules in terms of proportion, scale, materials and form.

-Setting and Edges North Bridge and the Mound, original links between the Old and New Towns, provide principal routes to the south and the Borders.
+Setting and Edges

+North Bridge and the Mound, original links between the Old and New Towns, provide principal routes to the south and the Borders.
 The access over North Bridge reveals the topography and character differences between the Old and New Towns.
 It also provides panoramic views to the east towards Arthur's Seat and the coast in the distance.
 The end of the bridge is terminated by Robert Adam's palace fronted Register House.
 The former GPO and Balmoral Hotel frame the bridge at Princes Street.
+The Mound, a causeway built up of spoil from the construction of the New Town between 1780 and 1830, divides Princes Street gardens into two sections.
+Playfair's Galleries are classical temples against the backdrop of the Old Town ridge.